lruepke/HTF_lecture/summer2022/_sources/lectures/L05/Exercise2.rst.txt

 Click on the link in the figure caption and go through the notebook.
 Safest way of getting this to work is to copy the steps into local notebooks (see :ref:`Installation guide`).

+You can also start up paraview and explore everything there!
+Check which temperature contours become unstable first, plot vectors and local Rayleigh numbers.